colour-science/colour-science.org/pages/contributing.rst

 -   Numbers in the API are usually rounded as follows:

-    -   Dataset numbers are kept as is if they are from a known reference or rounded to 15 digits if computed with the API (spectral power distributions, chromaticity coordinates, etc...).
+    -   Dataset numbers are kept as is if they are from a known reference or rounded to 15 digits if computed with the API (spectral distributions, chromaticity coordinates, etc...).
     -   Unit tests and doctests input numbers are kept as is if they are from a reference or rounded to 8 digits if computed with the API.